Proceedings of the 12th International Spacecraft Charging and Technology Conference

 Measurements of the charge distribution in electron-bombarded, thin-film, multilayer dielectric samples showed that charging of multilayered materials evolves with time and is highly dependent on incident energy; this is driven by electron penetration depth, electron emission and material conductivity.
 Based on the net surface potential’s dependence on beam current, electron range, electron emission and conductivity, measurements of the surface potential, displacement current and beam energy allow the charge distribution to be inferred.
 To take these measurements, a thin-film disordered SiO2 structure with a conductive middle layer was charged using 200 eV and 5 keV electron beams with regular 15 s pulses at 1 nA/cm2 to 500 nA/cm2.
 Results show that there are two basic charging scenarios which are consistent with simple charging models; these are analyzed using independent determinations of the material’s electron range, yields, and conductivity.
 Large negative net surface potentials led to electrostatic breakdown and large visible arcs, which have been observed to lead to detrimental spacecraft charging effects.

-Wilson, Gregory; Dennison, JR; Evans, Amberly; and Dekany, Justin, "Electron Energy Dependent Charging Effects of Multilayered Dielectric Materials" (2012).
+Wilson, Gregory; Dennison, John R.; Evans, Amberly; and Dekany, Justin, "Electron Energy Dependent Charging Effects of Multilayered Dielectric Materials" (2012).
 All Physics Faculty Publications.
 Paper 1452.